Browns beware: Drafting twice in the top five has not led to success

 Washington was somewhat at the mercy of the Browns, who had the first pick for the second year in a row.
 The Browns debated at length between two Penn State players: defensive end Courtney Brown or Arrington.
 The debate lasted for months, but the Browns settled on the importance of the position and took Brown.

-Arrington went to Washington second and offensive tackle Chris Samuels third.
+The Redskins took Arrington second and Samuels third.

 Brown never worked out.
 He started 16 games as a rookie and had 4.5 sacks.
 He played four more injury-plagued seasons in Cleveland and had 31 starts.
 Arrington played six seasons in Washington and went to three Pro Bowls.
 Samuels started 141 games from 2000 through 2009 and went to the Pro Bowl six times.